croomjm/RoboND-Perception-Project/project_submission/writeup.md

    * Separate the objects cloud into separate object clouds with Euclidean clustering using `Segmenter.get_euclidean_cluster_indices(self, cloud, tolerance, size_bounds)`
    * Detect objects with the pre-trained SVM model using `Segmenter.detect_objects(cloud, cluster_indices)`
    * Publish the results of the object detection to RViz labels using `Segmenter.publish_detected_objects(detected_objects, marker_pub, objects_pub)`
-   * Set class variables using the detection results for later use
+   * Set class variables with the detection results for later use

   Note: some lines are removed/modified in `segment_scene()` for clarity.
   ```python